 \subsection{Comparison with Alternative Solutions}

-In order to conclude this numerical example, we present a comparison with several prominent alternative techniques from literature, which tackle the platooning problem in an MPC-based framework.
-We refer here to the procedures proposed in \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3,plat_MPC_4,plat_MPC_5} and we point out that a major limitation for all of them is the fact that, unlike our proposed solution, no source of disturbance (either from exogenous sources or from model uncertainty) is considered in any of these approaches.
-Moreover, the control laws presented in \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3} all share in common the fact that they do not explicitly support constraints for the state variables of the platoon's cars, except for a restrictive use of terminal constraints, which are meant to ensure a number of theoretical guarantees.
-Another common feature of the cited works is the fact that the lead cars in \cite{plat_MPC_2,plat_MPC_3,plat_MPC_4} must broadcast information to all other vehicles in the formation, which places an impractical amount of strain on the communication infrastructure of the platoon.
+In order to conclude this numerical example, we present a comparison with several prominent alternative techniques from literature that tackle the platooning problem in an MPC-based framework.
+We refer here to the procedures proposed in \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3,plat_MPC_4,plat_MPC_5}, and we point out that a major limitation for all of them is the fact that, unlike our proposed solution, no source of disturbance (either from exogenous sources or from model uncertainty) is considered in any of these approaches.
+Moreover, the control laws presented in \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3} all share in common the fact that they do not explicitly support constraints for the state variables of the platoon's cars, except for a restrictive use of terminal constraints, which are meant to ensure several theoretical guarantees.
+Another common feature of the cited works is that the lead cars in \cite{plat_MPC_2,plat_MPC_3,plat_MPC_4} must broadcast information to all other vehicles in the formation, thereby placing an impractical burden on the platoon's communication infrastructure.
 In addition to this fact, the property of asymptotic closed-loop stability is retrieved in \cite{plat_MPC_1,plat_MPC_3,plat_MPC_4} by carefully tuning the stage costs of the MPC-based subcontrollers, rather than it being an inbuilt feature, as ensured by the NRF-based first layer (see \cite{part1} and \cite{plutonizare}).
-This being said, we now address the specific aspects of the five aforementioned techniques: \begin{enumerate} \item[a)] One of the key features of the procedure from \cite{plat_MPC_1} is the fact that the above-mentioned terminal constraint requires the computation of a \emph{regional average value}, evaluated with respect to a number of neighbouring cars.
-In addition to the demands this places on the communication infrastructure of the platoon, the feasibility of the resulting control problem is noticeably dependent on choosing a large enough prediction horizon.
+In light of these considerations, we now address the specific aspects of the five aforementioned techniques: \begin{enumerate} \item[a)] One of the key features of the procedure from \cite{plat_MPC_1} is the fact that the above-mentioned terminal constraint requires the computation of a \emph{regional average value}, evaluated with respect to several neighbouring cars.
+In addition to the demands this places on the platoon's communication infrastructure, the feasibility of the resulting control problem is notably dependent on choosing a sufficiently long prediction horizon.
 While the overall computational complexity of the optimisation problem to be solved is similar to that of a QP-based formulation in \eqref{eq:area_prob}, increasing the prediction horizon may have a significant computational impact which can be bypassed in our framework (recall Remark~\ref{rem:horizon}).